Revannchist/WebCinema/README.md

 Backend	ASP.NET Core
 Database	SQL Server
 Authentication	JWT (JSON Web Tokens)

-Getting Started
+--Getting Started

-Backend Setup
+-Backend Setup

   Open the backend project folder.

   Create a new migration (replace "migration_name" with a descriptive name):

     Add-Migration "migration_name"

   Apply the migration to update the database.

   Run the backend server to expose the API endpoints.

-Frontend Setup
+-Frontend Setup

   Open the frontend project folder.

   Install the required npm packages:
   If you have Angular v20 installed, run:

     npm install

 If you do not have Angular v20 or face dependency conflicts, run: